What if I don’t pay?

 What is a Possession Order?

-A Possession Order, which is granted by the Court ends your tenancy and gives us the legal power to evict you from our property.
-The Court will decide a date when the Possession Order comes into force, generally 28 days from the Court date.
-We have to apply for a warrant for eviction prior, which is served by the court bailiff at the eviction.
-A warrant application costs a further £121 which is payable by you.
+A Possession Order, which is granted by the Court, ends your tenancy and gives us the legal power to evict you from our property.
+The court will decide on a date when the Possession Order will come into force, generally 28 days from the court date.
+Prior to eviction One Vision Housing will have to apply for a ‘warrant for possession’ which is served by the court bailiff at the eviction.
+A ‘warrant for possession’ application costs a further £121 which is payable by you.

 What is a Suspended Possession Order?

-A Suspended Possession Order can be granted by the Court.
-This means that as long as you continue to pay your rent as well as an amount to reduce your arrears each week that has been agreed by the Court you can continue to live in your home.
-A Suspended Possession Order will remain in force for 6 years or until your account is clear.
+A Suspended Possession Order means that as long as you continue to pay your rent, as well as an amount (agreed to by the court) to reduce your arrears each week, you can continue to live in your home.
+Suspended Possession Orders are granted by the court and remain in force for six years or until your account is clear.

-If we have been granted a Suspended Possession Order and you break your agreement to reduce your arrears we will invite you to attend an interview, this will be with your Neighbourhood Services Officer to discuss your specific circumstances.
+If we have been granted a Suspended Possession Order and you break your agreement to reduce your arrears we will invite you to attend an interview with your Neighbourhood Services Officer to discuss your specific circumstances.
 They will review your case and come to an agreement to reduce your arrears.
-If you fail to attend the interview or do not reach agreement, we will return to Court to obtain a Possession Order and eviction proceedings will follow.
+If you fail to attend the interview or do not reach an agreement, we will return to court to obtain a Possession Order and eviction proceedings will follow.

 What happens if I am evicted?

-Yes even if we evicted you, you will still owe us the money that lead to your eviction.
+Yes even if we evict you, you will still owe us the money that lead to your eviction.
 We will continue to work with you to help you clear your arrears.
 If you do not make an agreement to pay, we can instigate further legal proceedings, including small claims court, which could affect your ability to access credit in the future.
-It is important that you remain in contact.
+It is important that you remain in contact with us.

-If you have outstanding debts with us you may not be able to apply to join you local housing waiting list/choice-based letteings (i.e. Property Pool Plus)
+If you have outstanding debts with us you may not be able to apply to join your local housing waiting list/choice-based lettings (i.e. Property Pool Plus)

-If you would like to comment discuss any of this information, please email firstname.lastname@example.org or call us 0300 365 1111.
+If you would like to discuss any of this information, please contact us.